Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/Samples.md

 The `countryHint` parameter is optional, but can assist the service in providing correct output if the country of origin is known.
 If provided, it should be set to an ISO-3166 Alpha-2 two-letter country code (such as "us" for the United States or "jp" for Japan) or to the value `"none"`.
 If the parameter is not provided, then the default `"us"` (United States) model will be used.
 If you do not know the country of origin of the document, then the parameter `"none"` should be used, and the Language service will apply a model that is tuned for an unknown country of origin.

-To enable script detection feature, use `2022-04-20-preview` for `modelVersion`.
+To enable script detection, set the `modelVersion` option to `2022-04-20-preview`.

 ```javascript
 const { TextAnalysisClient, AzureKeyCredential } = require("@azure/ai-language-text");